getty-zig/getty.so/pages/guide/serializers.md

     // SBTs define Getty's serialization behavior.
 If user- or serializer-
     // defined customization is not supported or needed by your serializer,
-    // you can pass in null for these parameters. comptime user_sbt: anytype,
+    // you can pass in null for these parameters.
+    //
+    // Don't worry about these for now.
+We'll come back to them later. comptime user_sbt: anytype,
     comptime serializer_sbt: anytype,